t9md/atom-cursor-history/README.md

 * Aware file renaming.
 * Vim like history concatnation(Never save same line per file.
 This allow you to jump specific line only once).
 * Auto adjust cursor position to middle of screen if target was off-screen.
+* Save cursor history on only symbols-views shown, hidden.

 # Keymap